djiwondee/ruby-heatapp/README.md

 * `/api/user/list`
 * `/api/user/datetime`

-For a full list, including POST parameter examples, see my anonymized examples in [spec/fixtures/](spec/fixtures/<url>).
+For a full list, including POST parameter examples, see my anonymized examples in [spec/fixtures/](https://github.com/djiwondee/ruby-heatapp/tree/master/spec/fixtures).

 * `<path>.json` is the result of an request
 * `<path>.post` contains the POST data (uriencoded), excluding session parameters which would be added by `Heatapp::Api`

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/lazyfrosch/ruby-heatapp.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License